Migration Assistance - Get expert help migrating your business workloads to Neon.

 Learn how to connect to Neon from any application

-You can obtain the database connection details you require from the Connection Details widget on the Neon Dashboard.
+You can find the connection details for your database in the Connection Details widget on the Neon Dashboard.
 Select a branch, a compute, a database, and a role.
 A connection string is constructed for you.

 Connection details widget